jayeshvpatil/maii-calc/replit.md

 # Overview

 This is a full-stack TypeScript application built with React, Express, and PostgreSQL.
-The application serves as an AI efficiency calculator that helps users evaluate the potential impact of AI implementation on their business processes.
-It features a modern, component-based frontend using shadcn/ui components and a RESTful API backend with database integration through Drizzle ORM.
+The application serves as an AI Value Calculator that helps users calculate the business value and ROI of AI training for both individuals and teams.
+It features a modern, tabbed interface with separate calculators for individual and team scenarios, built using shadcn/ui components and following the exact calculation logic from provided Excel specifications.

 # User Preferences